fedluc/HSMC/README.md

 The key-words and the numerical inputs which are expected for each key-word are listed below:

 * **Density**: The density is specified via the keyword `rho` followed by a numerical value for the density normalized.
                 For NpT simulations this value of the density is only used to assign the total number of particles.
-Default:`rho 0.5`.
+Default: `rho 0.5`.

 * **Isobaric calculations**: Isobaric calculations in the NpT ensemble can be performed if the command `npt` is specified.
 If `npt` is not specified then the code runs a a standard isothermal simulation in the NVT ensemble.
 The command `npt` requires two numerical values: (1) the pressure and (2) the maximum volume deformation.
 In the case the optimizer is used (see section "Optimizer") the volume deformation specified with `npt` will only be used as an initial guess to the optimization procedure.
-Default `npt 0 0.001`.
+Default: `npt 0 0.001`.

 * **Maximum particle displacement**: The maximum particle displacement in the course of standard Monte Carlo moves is specified with `dr_max`.
 Default `dr_max 0.05`.
 In the